Kaden-Beck/sleepoutside-team6/README.md

 - `npm run format` to run Prettier to automatically format your code.
 - `npm run start` starts up a local server and updates on any JS or CSS/SCSS
 - `npm run build` to build final files when you are ready to turn in.
+- `npm run preview` to have Vite preview local build directory

 ---